Put the potatoes in a large pan of cold salted water, bring to the boil, and cook for 20 minutes, until tender.

 Peel potatoes and slice into ½ inch thick rounds and then into ½ inch thick strips.
 Pat dry and place in a bowl.

-Drizzle with oil and sprinkle generously with salt and pepper.
+Drizzle with oil and season well.
 Toss until evenly coated.

-Spread out on the baking sheet and bake for about 30 minutes, turning 2 or 3 times until browned and tender.
+Spread out on the baking sheet and bake for about 30 minutes, turning 2 or 3 times until browned.

 For the fish

 Meanwhile, prepare the fish.
 Spread the flour on a plate and season.
 Then spread breadcrumbs on a second plate.
 Beat the egg in a shallow bowl.

 Pat dry the fish with kitchen paper.
 Taking one fillet at a time, coat it in the flour, gently shaking off any excess.
 Then dip it in the beaten egg and coat in the breadcrumbs.
 Set aside on a clean plate and repeat with the remaining fish.

 While the chips are cooking in the oven the fish can be cooked on the hob.
 Heat the frying pan/skillet over a medium heat and pour in enough oil to just cover the bottom.
 When the oil is hot, add the fish and gently fry for about 4–5 minutes until golden and crisp on the underside.
 Carefully turn and repeat on the other side.
 The fish may have to be cooked in two batches.
 Lift the fish from the pan and place on a warmed plate covered with kitchen paper to absorb any oil.
 Cover the plate with foil and keep warm while cooking the rest of the fish.

 Haddock and Prawn Fish Pie with a Chive and Cheesy Mash

 300ml (10 fl oz) full fat (whole milk) (1¼ cups)

 450g (1 lb) haddock, skinned (cod will work too)